-The Group's online business is operated through the online trading platform www.texpert.com that focused on selling travel products like theme park tickets, train and bus tickets, boat tickets and etc. During the year, we actively promoted staycation packages of Hong Kong hotels to enable customers to enjoy vacations or visiting local attractions amid times of combating pandemic.
+The Group's online business is operated through the online trading platform www.texpert.com that focused on selling travel products like theme park tickets, train and bus tickets, boat tickets and etc. During the year, we spent extra resources to enhance this online trading platform.
+Through this sales channel, the Group actively promoted staycation packages of local hotels to enable customers to enjoy vacations or visiting local attractions amid times of combating the pandemic.
+Furthermore, we continued to obtain exclusive staycation packages from various hotels in Hong Kong, including international renowned hotel brands.
+With our efforts, the online business recorded an increasing growth.